filecoin-project/curio/documentation/en/supraseal.md

   "0000:86:00.0",
   # Add PCIe addresses for all NVMe devices to use
 ]

+# Set to your desiced batch size (what the batch-cpu command says your CPU supports AND what you have nvme space for)
+BatchSealBatchSize = 32

+# pipelines can be either 1 or 2; 2 pipelines double storage requirements but in correctly balanced systems makes
+# layer hashing run 100% of the time, nearly doubling throughput
+BatchSealPipelines = 2

 # Set to true for Zen2 or older CPUs for compatibility
 SingleHasherPerThread = false